EUCAIM/upv-node-workstation-images/README.md

  - In the dataset directory there is an index file that should be used for walking through the contents of the dataset (see the [usage guide](#user-guide) to know how).
-   Our recommendation for your algorithm is that simply accept as an input argument the path of dataset (`/home/chaimeleon/datasets/<dataset-id>`) and use the `index.json` file that will always be in that directory, with that name.
+   Our recommendation for your algorithm is that simply accept as an input argument the path of dataset (`/home/chaimeleon/datasets/<dataset-id>`) and use the `index.json` file that will always be in any dataset directory, with that name.
    The schema is [here](https://github.com/chaimeleon-eu/dataset-service/blob/main/index.schema.json), and [HERE](https://github.com/chaimeleon-eu/workstation-images/tree/main/ubuntu-python/rootfs/home/chaimeleon/application-examples) you can find some simple and useful examples which read this file.

 ### Environment variables for batch applications
 Some applications expect environment variables instead of command parameters.
 In that case, an example of launch of the application as a job in the platform using jobman could be:
   `jobman submit -i my-application -- -- INPUT_DIR=~/datasets/87f3be56-4725-45c3-9baa-d338de530f73/ OUTPUT_DIR=~/persistent-home/results/`

 ### Types of images depending on the UI
 There are two types of image depending on how the user interact with your application: